toddmac12/MadLibs/README.md

 * To build project, in the terminal enter: dotnet restore

-* To run the program, navigate to production folder FriendLetter and in the terminal enter: dotnet run
+* To run the program, navigate to production folder MadLib and in the terminal enter: dotnet run

 ## Known Bugs